 Be prepared to be surprised at how much soil you need!
 Layering raised garden beds help reduce costs.
 It's using other natural gardening/growing items to help fill your bed.
 It saves money, and as things lower in the bed decompose, they become amendments to your soil.
 Yeah, free compost!

 I put cardboard on the bottom.
-This had a dual purpose because it would decompose and smother any grass or weeds where I put my beds.
+This had a dual purpose: It would decompose and smother any grass or weeds where I put my beds.

 After the cardboard, I put in some ground-up chips from my maple tree.
 That was to help ensure all my beds were flat at ground level and that the bottom didn't have holes that critters could crawl into.
 I started the filling process about a month before planting time so I had time to fill the bed with things from my yard.